-Model Assessment Rationale Limited Commission In staff resources than a Full Commission in order more frequent interactions with Regional Count A Limited Commission may require the same or greater investment in staff resources than a Full Commission in order to handle the more frequent interactions with Regional Council despite the natural opportunities for increased utilization of shared services over a Full Commission.
-Full Commission A Full Commission will require greater investment in in-house s resources since it will likely duplicate the majority of services t could otherwise be shared in a Regional Division.
+Model Assessment Rationale Limited Commission A Limited Commission may require the same or greater investment in staff resources than a Full Commission in order to handle the more frequent interactions with Regional Council despite the natural opportunities for increased utilization of shared services over a Full Commission.
+Full Commission A Full Commission will require greater investment in in-house staff resources since it will likely duplicate the majority of services that could otherwise be shared in a Regional Division.
 Regional Division A regional division will benefit from shared services in lowering their dedicated headcount.
 However, it is unclear what the FTE impact would be on the divisions responsible for providing the shared services.